canonical/ubuntu-server-documentation/explanation/introduction-to-device-mapper-multipathing.md

 ## Multipath devices

 Without multipath, each path from a server node to a storage controller is treated by the system as a separate device, even when the I/O path connects the same server node to the same storage controller.
-Multipath provides a way of organizing the I/O paths logically, by creating a single device on top of the underlying paths.
+Multipath provides a way of organising the I/O paths logically, by creating a single device on top of the underlying paths.

 ### Multipath device identifiers